Call 2012 (Lincoln’s Inn)

 Jack also has experience of, and a particular interest in dealing with cases in the High Court which involve the recovery of absconding parents and missing children within the UK and outside of the jurisdiction.
 He has experience of obtaining third party disclosure orders, Location and Collection Orders, Tipstaff Directions, Wardship, and of committal proceedings.
 Jack is happy to provide advice by telephone at short notice in these cases.

 Jack acts for parents, Children’s Guardians, and Local Authorities in all manner of interlocutory Public Law children matters including applications for Interim Care Orders, Emergency Protection Orders, Section 38 (6) applications, and Issues Resolution Appointments.
 During pupillage, Jack was led by Susan Hunter, the Head of these Chambers in a nine day Fact Find hearing in the High Court involving allegations of non-accidental injury.

 Jack is a specialist family practitioner.
-He has developed a busy court-based practice and appears in courts across the Western Circuit most days of the week.
+He has developed a busy court-based practice and appears in courts across the Western Circuit and further afield most days of the week.
 Jack accepts instructions in all aspects of family law including: